leronj23/Google-Books-Search/README.md

 # Google Book Search

-This app uses the Google Books Api to allow users to search for books.
+This app uses the Google Books Api to allow users to search for books and view them in the Google Play store.
 You can also save books to a list for future reference.

 # Deployed URL
 https://fathomless-atoll-51083.herokuapp.com/